 looks forward to the truth being presented at trial.

-Pabst said he hopes the case will go to trial
+Pabst said he hopes the case will go to trial by the end of

-Disclaimer: The information provided on Lawyers.com is not legal advice, Lawyers.com is not a lawyer referral service, and no attorney-client or confidential relationship is or should be formed by use of the site.
-The attorney listings on Lawyers.com are paid attorney advertisements.
-Your access of/to and use of this site is subject to additional Terms and Conditions.
+Disclaimer: The information provided on this site is not legal advice, does not constitute a lawyer referral service, and no attorney-client or confidential relationship is or should be formed by use of the site.
+The attorney listings on the site are paid attorney advertisements.
+Your access of/to and use of this site is subject to additional Supplemental Terms.